Pusch Ridge Christian Academy: Athletics

 The high school varsity girls basketball team, coached by Lonnie Tvrdy, won the Arizona state championship four years in a row from 2005 to 2008 but were eliminated from the championship in February 2009.

 The high school varsity girls' cross-country team placed second at the 2011 State Meet at Cave Creek Golf Course for Division IV.

 The Pusch Ridge baseball team, coached by former major league pitcher Doug Jones, won the Arizona 2A state championship in 2009.

-The following year, under head coach Mark Frithsen, the Lions had an undefeated season led by team captains Alec Erceg, Owen Bertelsen, and Aaron Vaughn before being defeated in the semi-final game as they attempted to defend their state championship title.
-2011 saw limited success for the Lions, who finished with a losing record but still made the playoffs, led by senior captains Kory Santaella, Colin Chafin, and Alfonso Ferrari.

-In the 2012 baseball season, Pusch Ridge made it to the state playoffs again but lost in the second round to eventual State Champs St. David High School.
-In the 2013 season, Pusch Ridge lost in the third round.

-In 2014, the Lions went 26–5 and made it to the State Championship game.
-The team broke many school team records with their amazing season.
-The team was led by seniors Jacob Frithsen, Mike Doty, Ryan Penny, Chad Willis, Kyle Hammond and Phillip Tanner.
-Frithsen and Doty had remarkable seasons pitching, while both pitchers posted an under 1.50 ERA.
-They were led on the offensive side where Frithsen, Penny, and Tanner all had an average over .400.
-Frithsen, Doty, Penny, and Tanner were all named to the Division 4 AZBCA All-Star game where the south won 14–6 and Frithsen earned MVP honors.
-He threw three innings only giving up one run and had a two-RBI single to get things started for the South.
-The team is coached by Mark Frithsen and Scott Polston.

 Lions football has seen great success in their history, mainly with Bob Vance at the helm.
 They made the playoffs and went undefeated in regional play for three straight years.
 In the 2015 season the Lions won Division 4 state championships against Northwest Christian High School (Arizona).